 Priya Sharma – writer

-Lecture and seminar: Tuesday 7 July 2026, 10 AM
+Lecture: Tuesday 7 July 2026, 10 AM

 Priya Sharma is a contemporary British writer best known for her horror and weird fiction stories, characterized by an evocative and often deeply emotional style.
 Born in the United Kingdom and of Indian descent, her cultural identity significantly influences the themes of her fiction, which frequently explores a sense of belonging, loss, desire, and human relationships through a fantastical and unsettling lens.
 Sharma first made a name for herself in the world of short fiction, publishing stories in prominent fantasy magazines and anthologies.
 Her work has received widespread critical acclaim, leading her to win major awards: She is the recipient of several British Fantasy Awards and Shirley Jackson Awards, as well as a World Fantasy Award.
 She is a Locus Award and a Grand Prix de l’Imaginaire finalist.
 Her work has appeared in venues such as Tor.com (now Reactormag.com), Interzone, Black Static, and Weird Tales.
 Among her best-known works is the collection All the Fabulous Beasts, which showcases her ability to blend horror elements with lyrical and intense prose.
 Priya Sharma’s writing is acclaimed for its psychological depth and her ability to create evocative atmospheres in which the supernatural intertwines with authentic human experiences.
 Today she is considered an original and influential voice in contemporary horror fiction.
 She lives in the UK, where she works as a medical doctor.